lpsinger/userguide/early_warning.rst

    The time evolution of the gravitational-wave frequency and the cumulative :term:`SNR` for a GW170817-like :term:`BNS` system.

 The early warning search is a matched-filter search that uses templates that have been truncated at a selection of end frequencies---or equivalently, cut off at a selection of times before merger.
-The early warning template bank spans (source frame) component masses between 1 and 2 :math:`M_\odot` and :term:`chirp masses <chirp mass>` between 0.9 and 1.7 :math:`M_\odot`.
-The end frequencies are 29 Hz, 32 Hz, 38 Hz, 49 Hz, and 56 Hz, corresponding to about 60 s, 45 s, 30 s, 15 s, and 10 s before merger.

-Early warning events passing a :term:`FAR` threshold of one per week are sent as alerts.

 Source Classification
 ---------------------
 The automated :doc:`source classification and properties <analysis/inference>` have not been trained or tested extensively for early warning alerts.
 However, the early warning analysis is **only sensitive to BNS-mass mergers**.
 As a